 We recognized the Dayz moniker that’s currently used on members of Nissan’s mini vehicle (Kei car) family.
 We saw the Dayz Roox (above) premiere at the last Tokyo Motor Show in 2013.
 This is a taller “super height wagon” version of Nissan’s popular Dayz mini car.

 Nissan says Teatro for Dayz is a combination of mobile technologies unlike any previously imagined in a car.
 Combined with Nissan’s EV technology, this car represents “a radical new way of thinking about how vehicles can be used.”

 For share natives, cars exist outside the orbit of connected life.
-Many of them describe driving as stressful because they can only share their current experience with the other people in the car.
-Sasaki says: “What share natives want from cars is not the joy of driving or their own private space, but a better way to connect with friends and share experiences.”
+Many of them describe driving as stressful because they can only share their current experience with the other people in the car, says Nissan.

 From concept to interior and exterior design, Teatro for Dayz is simple: a clean canvas.
 When the car is in drive mode, meters, controls and maps appear on a pure white instrument panel.
 When parked, Teatro for Dayz transforms into an entirely new device.
 The entire interior, starting with the instrument panel, becomes a live display for a generation wired for connectivity.

 Share natives could change Teatro for Dayz’s interior design, matching the look to the season, the weather, or simply the vibe of the day.
 Some might choose to share a dreamy scene with close friends far away.
 Others might decorate for an online party and share the moment with friends.

 Teatro for Dayz’s plain exterior, too, serves as a canvas for ideas.
 It’s outfitted with LED screens that enable further self-expression.
 Any experience in or around the car can be shared instantly via an onboard camera.
 All the while, the EV battery keeps smartphones and other devices juiced up.